 Recommended for Downtown Dallas' Best Attractions because: The Dallas Museum of Art houses one of the largest and most impressive art collections in the nation.

 When you think of Dallas, the first image that comes to mind is Reunion Tower-- which has graced the city's skyline with its flickering orb since 1978.
-The tower is not only the city's most iconic landmark, but its revolving GeO-Deck viewing platform is also one of the most visited.
-Unless you're coming to eat or drink in Wolfgang Puck's famed Five Sixty restaurant at the top, the only way up is by purchasing a ticket for the GeO-Deck viewing platform.
+The Tower is not only the city's most iconic landmark, but its revolving GeO-Deck viewing platform is also one of the most visited.
 Situated 470 feet above the ground, the attraction features an outside deck as well as an indoor area filled with interactive touch screens and high-definition zoom cameras providing visitors 360-degree views across the city and beyond.
 Keep an eye on the website's calendar for ongoing special events, ranging from sunset yoga to wine tasting and painting sessions.

 Recommended for Downtown Dallas' Best Attractions because: Reunion Tower is Dallas' most iconic landmark and offers some of the best views of the city.